 While in college, Jhumpa wrote short stories for Harvard Review, The New Yorker, and Story Quarterly.

-She began her glorious writing career in 1999 with the book that she titled Interpreter of Maladies.
+She began her glorious writing career in 1999 with the book titled Interpreter of Maladies.
 For this book, she received The Pulitzer Prize for fiction in the year 2000.

 She wrote several short stories and a few novels in English from 1999 to 2013.
 In 2015, she came up with the first book that she wrote in Italian.
-It was translated to English by Ann Goldstein.
-This book has been titled aptly as In altre parole (In Other Words).
+It was translated into English by Ann Goldstein.
+This book has been titled aptly “In altre parole” (In Other Words).